rustybird/qubes-split-dm-crypt/README.md

 VM such as sys-usb to a destination VM and decrypting it there, it works like this:

-1. The encrypted partition is attached from the source VM to a (long-lived) offline _device DisposableVM_ configured not to parse its content in any way: The kernel partition scanners, udev probes, and UDisks handling are disabled.
+1. The encrypted partition is attached from the source VM to an offline _device DisposableVM_ configured not to parse its content in any way:
+   The kernel partition scanners, udev probes, and UDisks handling are disabled.

 2. From there, the LUKS header is sent to a (short-lived) offline _header DisposableVM_ prompting for the password, and the encryption